Economy of Kansas City

-The economy of the Kansas City metropolitan area is anchored by Kansas City, Missouri, which is the largest city in the state and the 37th largest in the United States.
+The economy of the Kansas City metropolitan area is anchored by Kansas City, Missouri, which is the most populous city in the state and the 37th largest in the United States.
 The Kansas City metropolitan area is the 27th largest in the United States, based on the United States Census Bureau's 2004 population estimates.
 The metro's economy is large and influential to its region.